olivierlacan/horizon-zero-waste/README.md

 # horizon-zero-waste

-A simple guide to zero waste alternatives.
+A simple guide to zero or low waste alternatives.

 ## 🍎 Food